 Caution 2: Adherence to assumptions.

-Although we have shown that several of the empirical approaches for predicting coexistence among species give the same qualitative outcome, this is true only under certain assumptions and conditions.
+Although we have shown that the empirical approaches for predicting coexistence among species can give the same qualitative outcome, this is true only under certain assumptions and conditions.
 When those assumptions are not recognized and justified, any of these three methods can give misleading predictions.
 For instance, the Lotka-Volterra method assumes that the per-capita effect of species i on species j is independent of the density of either species i or species j.
 However, there are cases where this assumption is clearly not met.
 For example, if species were limited by resources (e.g. nutrients), a positive saturating relationship between the availability of resources and per-capita growth rate means that density-dependence is weak at low population sizes and stronger at higher population densities.
 Thus, both the inter and intraspecific competition coefficients would appear to be very small if measured at low population densities and very high if measured at population densities approaching the steady-state biomass.
 In designing and interpreting experiments, it would be unclear which value to select for the interaction coefficients.
 This example shows how empirically comparing two methods can reveal differences among the methods which are not readily apparent from their derivation.

 Caution 3: Limits to the applicability of CRM.